AlbrechtL/welle.io/README.md

 ### MacPorts

-You can either use the welle.io port available in macports, or compile with QT Creator.
+You can either use the welle.io port available in macports, or compile with Qt Creator.

 #### use welle.io port

 This is the easiest way and will manage the dependencies for you.
 Variants enabled by default are : "airspy" "rtlsdr" "soapysdr".
 Each enables compilation with that specific input device library.

 ```
 sudo port install welle.io
 ```

-Additional variants are : "cli" (to install also welle-cli) "profiling" & "kiss_fft".
+Additional variants are: "cli" (to install also welle-cli) "profiling" & "kiss_fft".

 With MacPorts, welle.io is installed as a bundle app in `/Applications/MacPorts`.

 You can also use welle.io-devel port if you prefer:

 ```
 sudo port install welle.io-devel
 ```

-#### compile with QT Creator
+#### compile with Qt Creator

 You need to install the dependencies with MacPorts first, assuming you have [MacPorts](https://www.macports.org/) installed: